 There are 8 levels of Mentoring recognised by The Mentoring School.
 These levels were written by Richard Daniel Curtis in 2018, these levels help to establish the type of mentor required for different situations.
 It also helps mentors to understand the level they are working at and their developmental opportunities.

-|A mentor at this level has a basic awareness of what mentoring is and relies on their own people skills.
-They may have done a short awareness course, for example an online course.|
+|Awareness||A mentor has a basic awareness of what mentoring is and relies on their own people skills, possibly offering informal mentoring to others.
+Short awareness courses prepare to reach this level.|

-|This is a Mentor who has used their learning about Mentoring to produce academic papers with The Mentoring School and a university.|
+|Academic||This is a Mentor who has used their learning about Mentoring to produce academic papers or published evidence-based guides.
+They may train lower level Mentors.|

-|A Mentor at this level will work with The Mentoring School community to undertake field based research in best practice mentoring.|
+|Research||A Mentor at this level will work with The Mentoring School community to undertake field based research in best practice mentoring.|

-|Seventh Level Mentors are masters of Mentoring, they have spent thousands of hours studying the subject and are seen as experts within The Mentoring School community.
+|Mastery||Seventh Level Mentors are masters of Mentoring, they have spent thousands of hours studying the subject and are seen as experts within The Mentoring School community.
 They would be involved in writing lower Level qualifications.|

-|An Eighth Level Mentor uses their skills to help others to train people to deliver Mentor Qualifications.
-They are involved in work with the Founder of The Mentoring School to impact Mentoring practice around the world.|
+|Game Changer||An Eighth Level Mentor uses their skills to help others to set up mentoring programmes or train trainers to deliver Mentor Qualifications.
+They are involved in work with global organisations, like the Mentoring School, to impact Mentoring practice around the world.|

 For more information please Contact Us.